hispanasian/LearnProgramming/README.md

 cd LearnProgramming
 git remote add upstream https://github.com/hispanasian/LearnProgramming.git
 ```
 So what exactly did you just do?
-You've put just downloaded your forked repository of LearnCoding onto you computer to /path/to/where/you/want/to/put/the/project/LearnProgramming.
+You've just downloaded your forked repository of LearnCoding onto you computer to /path/to/where/you/want/to/put/the/project/LearnProgramming.
 You then added the original repository for LearnProgramming as a remote to your local git and called it *upstream*.

 ###Nex Lesson
 Now you're ready to move on to the next lesson where we'll get your computer set up to start programming!
 First, checkout the next lesson: